rf1424/music-shader-visualizer/README.md

 This was an attempt for me to create a real-time music video/audio visualizer entirely using shaders.
 For my music, I used variations from [*7 Variations of Twinkle Twinkle Little Star*](https://youtu.be/IpqFDOliUpA?si=YhmFR4N3xhVINMSU) by the pianist Hayato Sumino.
-My goal was to make a different shader scene for different variations of the music that match the tone of the music.
+My goal was to make a different shader that match the tone of each variation.
 I used Unity as my platform.